-Inoculation injury and blood or body fluid splashes
+7. Inoculation injury and blood or body fluid splashes

-Any incident involving used sharps, splashes into the eyes, mucous membranes or contamination of abrasions with blood or body fluids should be dealt with in accordance with the 'Sharps management and inoculation injuries guidance' and reported immediately to the Occupational Health Department/GP Practice/A&E department, who will discuss the case with a Consultant Microbiologist.
+Any incident involving used sharps, splashes into the eyes, mucous membranes or contamination of abrasions with blood or body fluids, should be dealt with in accordance with the 'Safe management of sharps and inoculation injuries Policy for General Practice' and reported immediately to the Occupational Health Department/GP Practice/A&E department, who will discuss the case with a Consultant Microbiologist.